v-y-archive/OkHttpLogger/README.md

 # Install

 ```
+./deploy [-r]

+# OPTIONS:
-./deploy [-r] 					# OPTIONS: -r  	reboot device
+#  -r 		reboot device after installing
 ```

-The generated APK is in `XposedApp/build/outputs/apk/<buildtype>/`.
+The generated APK is in `OkHttpLogger/build/outputs/apk/<buildtype>/`.
 Once installed, it should show up as `OkHttpLogger` in the Xposed Installer.

 # Setup test environment